RISE-sait/api/readme.md

 ### db design

+stuff like user info like dob, email etc are stored in our db as the source of truth, even though we could use hubspot to store those info but it makes CRUD operations more difficult.

+Like if u wanna register a user, but u successfully store some user data in our db but not hubspot, which would fuck things out.

+Thats why we use our db as the source of truth, and use hubspot as like an external CRM tool.

-pretty self explanatory imo, ask me if u run into anything.
+rest is pretty self explanatory imo, ask me if u run into anything.